Alfredo Stroessner: Operation Condor

 Paraguay was a leading participant in Operation Condor, a campaign of state terror and security operations officially implemented in 1975 which were jointly conducted by the military dictatorships of six South American countries (Chile, Argentina, Bolivia, Paraguay, Uruguay and Brazil) with the support of the United States.
-Human rights violations characteristic of those in other South American countries such as kidnappings, torture, forced disappearances and extrajudicial killings were routine and systematic during the Stroessner regime.
+Human rights violations characteristic of those in other South American countries such as kidnappings, torture, forced disappearances, and extrajudicial killings were routine and systematic during the Stroessner regime.
 Following executions, many of the bodies of those killed by the regime were dumped in the Chaco or the Río Paraguay.
 The discovery of the "Archives of Terror" in 1992 in the Lambaré suburb of Asunción confirmed allegations of widespread human rights violations.

-Pastor Coronel was the chief of the Department of Investigations, or secret police.
+During Stroessner's rule, two special departments were organized under the Ministry of the Interior led by Edgar Ynsfrán: the Department of Investigations of the Metropolitan Police (Departamento de Investigaciones de la Policía de la Capital, DIPC) under the leadership of Pastor Coronel, and the National Directorate of Technical Affairs (Dirección Nacional de Asuntos Técnicos, DNAT) directed by Antonio Campos Alum.
+Both units specialized in political repression.
+Pastor Coronel became infamous for his brutality.
 He would interview people in a pileta, a bath of human vomit and excrement, or ram electric cattle prods up their rectums.
-In 1975, the Secretary of the Paraguayan Communist Party, Miguel Ángel Soler, was dismembered alive with a chainsaw while Stroessner listened on the phone.
+In 1975, the Secretary of the Paraguayan Communist Party, Miguel Ángel Soler, was dismembered alive by chainsaw while Stroessner listened on the phone.
 The screams of tortured dissidents were often recorded and played over the phone to family members, and sometimes the bloody garments of those killed were sent to their homes.

-Under Stroessner, egregious human rights violations were committed against the Aché Indian population of Paraguay's eastern districts, largely as the result of U.S. and European corporations wanting access to the country's forests, mines and grazing lands.
-The Aché Indians resided on land that was coveted and had resisted relocation attempts by the Paraguayan army.
+Under Stroessner, egregious human rights violations were committed against the indigenous Aché population of Paraguay's eastern districts, largely as the result of US and European corporations wanting access to the country's forests, mines, and grazing lands.
+The Aché resided on land that was coveted and had resisted relocation attempts by the Paraguayan army.
 The government retaliated with massacres and forced many Aché into slavery.
 In 1974, the UN accused Paraguay of slavery and genocide.
 Only a few hundred Aché remained alive by the late 1970s.
-The Stroessner regime financed this genocide with U.S. aid.
+The Stroessner regime financed this genocide with US aid.